The Table

 Thursday, 4:52 PM

-Claudia Voss will be in your office in 23 minutes.
-Before she arrives, you need to decide your opening position on the scope of the Works Council's role in the joint assessment.
-This decision will define every conversation that follows.
+Claudia Voss is in your office in 23 minutes.
+You need an opening position on the Works Council's role in the joint assessment.
+This will define every conversation that follows.

 Full cooperation: individual data access and joint working group with real authority